Jonathan2251/lbd/source/funccall.rst

   Illegal instruction: 4

-Since Chapter8_2/ define the LowerFormalArguments() with empty, we get the error message as above.
+Since Chapter8_2/ define the LowerFormalArguments() with empty, we get the error messages as above.
 Before define LowerFormalArguments(), we have to choose how to pass arguments in function call.
 For demonstration, Cpu0 passes first two arguments in registers as default setting of ``llc -cpu0-s32-calls=false``.
-When ``llc -cpu0-s32-calls=true``, Cpu0 pass all it's arguments in stack.
+When ``llc -cpu0-s32-calls=true``, Cpu0 passes all it's arguments in stack.

 Function LowerFormalArguments() is in charge of incoming arguments creation.
 We define it as follows,